In the JPMorgan scandal, a rush to hire lawyers

-NEW YORK, July 18 (Reuters) - The two-month-old investigation by U.S. authorities into how a group of traders in London caused a nearly $6 billion trading loss at JPMorgan Chase & Co. <J P M.N> is leading some players who were connected to the unit involved in the scandal to hire lawyers.
+NEW YORK (Reuters) - The two-month-old investigation by U.S. authorities into how a group of traders in London caused a nearly $6 billion trading loss at JPMorgan Chase & Co. is leading some players who were connected to the unit involved in the scandal to hire lawyers.

 The latest former JPMorgan executive to retain a lawyer to deal with the federal probe and the bank’s ongoing internal investigation is Irvin Goldman, who was the chief risk officer for the bank’s Chief Investment Office (CIO) during the period when the trading losses began to mount.